Impact of noise on inverse design: The case of NMR spectra matching: Theory Methods

 \subsection{Chemical Shift Prediction}

-We relied on kernel ridge regression (KRR) for machine learning \ciso and \hiso chemical shifts as presented in Ref.\cite{qm9nmr}.
+We relied on kernel ridge regression (KRR) for machine learning \ciso and \hiso chemical shifts as presented in Ref.\cite{qm9nmr} and commonly being used in learning NMR properties from quantum chemical calculations\cite{Gerrard2020, Gerrard2021,gaumard2022regression,Tsai2022, Cordova2022, Paruzzo2018}.
 We use a Laplacian kernel and the local atomic Faber-Christensen-Huang-Lilienfeld (FCHL19\cite{christensen_fchl_2020}) representation with a radial cutoff\cite{qm9nmr} of 4~$\si{\angstrom}$.
 The kernel width and regularization coefficient have been determined through 10-fold cross-validation on a subset of 10'000 chemical shifts of the training set.
+Note that while we relied on KRR within this work, other NMR shift estimation methods could have been used such as Hierarchically ordered spherical environment (HOSE) codes\cite{bremser1978hose, Kuhn2019} or neural network based approaches\cite{Unzueta2021, rull2023nmr, Han2021, jonas2019rapid}.